Skip to content

 Each user entry includes the following details:

-Note: Only users with at least one active instance (compute or service) are displayed in this view.
+Note: Users who were associated with at least one instance (compute or service) in the past 30 days are displayed in this view..

 Selecting the Workspaces count in the Organization Overview section opens the Workspaces page, which lists all active workspaces and their associated usage details within the organization.